zigster64/datastor.zig/README.md

 - General Purpose data persistence.
 Datastor has a highly opinionated approach to dealing with Static vs Timeseries data.
 That may not suit the way your data is structured.
 - Current data format uses native `usize` quite a bit, so the datafiles are not 100% portable between machines with different word sizes.
 - Static datasets that grow, shrink, or change often.
-- Handling large volumes of timeseries data
+- Handling very large volumes of timeseries data.

 For any of the "Not Intended" use cases above, best look at options such as server based PostgreSQL w/ TimeseriesDB extensions over the network.